matschie1/MQTTDevice/README.md

 - configure Debug output serial monitor

 EventManager:
-Download EventManager (Copyright (c) 2016 Igor Mikolic-Torreira) from (https://github.com/InnuendoPi/arduino-EventManager)

-How does it works?
 Configured are 4 event queues: system, sensors, actors and induction.
 For example everything regarding the system will be thrown into the system queue, telling the eventmanager to proccess them by FIFO.

 #define SYS_UPDATE  100		-> System update events should be queued approx. every 100ms